-- 16. Subsection (1) requires the Scottish Ministers to maintain a new register, known as the "cladding assurance register".
+- 18. Subsection (1) requires the Scottish Ministers to maintain a new register, known as the "cladding assurance register".
 It is anticipated that the register might be used by, for example, solicitors (in connection with the sale and purchase of properties within a building which has an external wall cladding system) or mortgage lenders (to check that a property within a building which has an external wall cladding system provides suitable security for lending).
-Subsection (5) allows the Scottish Ministers to charge for access to the register. - 17.
-Subsection (2) deals with when an entry for a building is created in the register.
-A single-building assessment always requires to be carried out prior to the entry being created, with the precise timing of the entry being determined by the outcome of the single-building assessment.
-If the assessment identifies that work is needed to eliminate or mitigate risks to human life that are (directly or indirectly) created or exacerbated by the building's external wall cladding system, the building will not be entered in the register until that work is completed.
-Otherwise, the building will be entered in the register immediately following completion of the single-building assessment. - 18.
-An entry in the register may be created by the Scottish Ministers on their own initiative.
+Subsection (5) allows the Scottish Ministers to charge for access to the register. - 19.
+Subsection (2) provides that an entry for a building is to be created in the register once a single-building assessment has been carried out in relation to the building. - 20.
+Subsection (3) sets out the information that a building's entry in the register must contain.
+When the building is first entered in the register the entry will record when the single-building assessment was carried out in relation to the building, whether or not that assessment identified any work as being needed to eliminate or mitigate risks to human life that are (directly or indirectly) created or exacerbated by the building's external wall cladding system and, if such work is needed, what that work is.
+If at any point an additional work assessment is carried out in relation to the building, the building's entry in the register will be amended to record when that assessment took place and what, if any, additional work it identified as being needed for the purpose mentioned above.
+The building's entry in the register must be amended, once the Scottish Ministers are satisfied that all work identified as being needed for the purpose mentioned above (in either the original single-building assessment or in an additional work assessment) has been completed, to record the date on which they were so satisfied.

+- 21. An entry in the register may be created by the Scottish Ministers on their own initiative.
 This is likely to happen in relation to "orphan" buildings (that is, buildings where the developer who built or refurbished the building has not been identified).
-But nothing in section 1 prevents an application process being set up for developers to apply for a building with which they are associated being entered in the register any such application process would necessarily involve the developer showing that they had carried out a single-building assessment within the meaning of section 25 in relation to the building. - 19.
-Subsection (3) sets out the information that is to be included in a building's entry in the register.
+But nothing in section 1 prevents an application process being set up for developers to apply for a building with which they are associated being entered in the register any such application process would necessarily involve the developer showing that they had carried out a single-building assessment within the meaning of section 25 in relation to the building. - 22.
 Subsection (4) allows any inaccurate information to be corrected.